team-NewsClick/Election-Viz/README.md

 Following are the environment variables used in the project:
 - Mapbox Access Token: This can be obtained by signing in to [Mapbox](https://www.mapbox.com).
-- Live Election's Link: A link thriugh which data for live election's result can be accessed.
+- Live Election's Link: A link through which data for live election's result can be accessed.

 ## Getting Started
 ---